Charles Hamelin

-Charles Hamelin (born April 14, 1984) is a Canadian retired short track speed skater.
+Charles Hamelin (/fr/; born April 14, 1984) is a Canadian retired short-track speed skater.
 In a competitive career that spanned nearly twenty years on the international circuit, Hamelin participated in five Winter Olympic Games (2006, 2010, 2014, 2018 and 2022) and won six Olympic medals, including a national-best four gold medals.
 Competing in all distances, he won thirty-eight medals at the World Championships, including fourteen gold medals, and also led Canada to five world relay titles.
 Hamelin was also the 2014 Overall World Cup season winner and the 2018 Overall World Champion, giving him all the achievements available in the sport.

 Hamelin's early success at the 2003 World Junior Championships saw him win silver medals in the 500 m and the 1500 m races and a bronze in the 5000 m relay.
 After debuting on the senior level, he won two medals at the 2005 World Championships, including his first World gold in the 5000 m relay.
 In his first Olympics, he finished in fourth place in the 1500 m and won a silver medal as part of the Canadian relay team.
 He won his first two Olympic gold medals on home ice in Vancouver before picking up two more, the last in his final Olympic appearance in Beijing.
 Hamelin is the former world record holder in the 1000 m.
 Dubbed the "Locomotive de Sainte-Julie", Hamelin is widely considered one of Canada's finest athletes.